MANDAN Historical Society

 Inner Header December 1890

-The printshop was originally located at 110 2nd Ave NW but relocated to West Main Street, in the Pioneer Block, where it remained until 1910.
+The printshop was originally located at 110 2nd Ave NW but relocated to West Main Street to the east space in the Cary Building in Block 9 (and would later become to be known as the Pioneer Block) where it remained until 1910.
 By 1909, its circulation was larger than all the other papers in Morton County, combined.
-Tostevin would move it into larger quarters in the basement of the Hotel Mandan on the northwest corner of Collins Avenue and Main Street.
+Tostevin would move it into larger quarters in the basement of the Hotel Mandan on the northeast corner of Collins Avenue and Main Street.

 The paper continued as a weekly until April of 1914 when it became a daily paper and redubbed the Mandan Daily Pioneer.
 Lively, local political campaigns for state and county offices and the outbreak of WWI ensured the necessity for a daily paper and the circulation almost doubled in a short time.
 The Mandan Daily Pioneer was an influential paper serving the Western Slope area.

-A second generation of the Tostevin family continued operations and ended a its 54-year ownership of the paper until sold to Conrad Publishing of Bismarck in April 1963.
-The paper would subsequently be published from a brand new facility on east Memorial Highway southeast of current Perry's funeral home/ former Gourmet House).
+A second generation of the Tostevin family continued operations and ended a its 54-year ownership of the paper until sold to Pioneer, Inc. in April 1963.
+The new corporation formed by the Conrad brothers, Currie, John G., Charles O. and E.J., all of Bismarck, and William F. McClelland, Mandan.
+The paper would subsequently be published from a brand new facility on east Memorial Highway southeast of current First Community Credit Union / former DaWise-Perry funeral home/former Gourmet House.
 The publication was renamed the Morning Pioneer.
+Eventually the Conrad brothers bought out their business partners, and published it under the Conrad Publishing moniker.

-As society moved to getting its news from television rather than the print media, readership fell dramatically and the consolitation in the newspaper industry was in full swing by the 1980s.
+As society moved to getting its news from television rather than the print media, readership fell dramatically and the consolidation in the newspaper industry was in full swing by the 1980s.
 Lee Enterprises eventually purchased the Pioneer and merged it into the Bismarck Tribune's circulation.
+Until that time, it had achieved the notarity of being North Dakota's fourth oldest newspaper.

 Morton County and Mandan News editor Peg Nelson has resigned in 2000 after a four-year career with the newspaper and other Lee Enterprises publications.
 Nelson became editor after the resignation of general manager Ken Elias in 1998.